Sumitkj23/Library-Management-System/README.md

 1. sqlite-jdbc-3.20.0.jar   // jdbc driver
 2. jCalendar-1.4.jar        // jDateChooser for 'issue book date' & 'return book date'
 3. JTattoo-1.6.13.jar       // for attractive look and feel
-4. rs2xml.jar               // for jtabel model or put the data from db to jTable directly
+4. rs2xml.jar               // for jTable model or put the data from db to jTable directly

             Add all these library add into project
 ----------------------------------------------------------------------------------------------------------------------